arcus-azure/arcus.messaging/docs/v0.2.0/features/message-pumps/service-bus.md

             // Indicate whether or not a new Azure Service Bus Topic subscription should be created/deleted
             // when the message pump starts/stops (default: CreateOnStart & DeleteOnStop). options.TopicSubscription = TopicSubscription.CreateOnStart | TopicSubscription.DeleteOnStop;

-            // The timeout when the message pump tries to restart and re-authenticate during key rotation of the connection string.
-            // (default: 5 seconds)
-            options.KeyRotationTimeout = TimeSpan.FromSeconds(10);
         });

     services.AddServiceBusQueueMessagePump(